Andi2405/fanshim-python/examples/README.md

 Complete example for monitoring temperature and automatic fan control.

+This part is fixed for Ubuntu in this fork. `psutil` in Ubuntu says "not running on a Pi" which is wrong.
+It just is not Raspbian.
+This version of `get_cpu_temp` might not support Raspbian though.

 * A long press on the button will toggle automatic mode off/on
 * A short press - when automatic is off - will toggle the fan